Skip to content

 Steps

-1. Put the baking soda in a cup or bowl.
+1. Put baking soda in the cup.

-2. Add a few drops of dish soap and food coloring if you want color.
+2. Add dish soap and food coloring.

-3. Pour in the vinegar all at once and step back.
+3. Pour in vinegar and step back.

-4. Watch the foam erupt!
+4. Watch the foam erupt.

 The Science